SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-overview.md

 # AI Agents Overview

-**Syskit Point now gives you a unified inventory of the Microsoft agents and Entra apps that can access your Microsoft 365 data.**

 :::info

 **AI Agents in Syskit Point is currently in Early Access** and free to use while the feature is in active development.
 Feature behavior and scope may change as new capabilities are released.